 I recently "extended" my counter space in my military living quarters.
 Part of my solution was to use floor tiles to cover up counters.
 There are some very nice tile patterns available, not very expensive, and easy to put on the countertops.
 They are just as easy to clean as regular countertops.

 Painting Countertops: Parquet Gives the Look of Butcher Block

 Don't try to paint countertops.
 They are usually slick plastic/Formica to start with and then there is the problem of grease and paint chips off about as fast as it dries.
 Go to the home center/floor-covering store and get tiles to match your kitchen.
-We got light maple parquet and wound up with a "butcher block" countertop for about $30.
+We got light maple parquet and wound up with a "butcher block" countertop.
 Degrease and sand the old surface and then wipe down with acetone, install the tiles according to the adhesive directions, seal with poly and enjoy.

 Painting Countertops: Wallpaper as an Alternative

 When my very frugal sister-in-law redecorated her kitchen, she used washable heavy-duty wallpaper to cover her old countertops.
 It holds up for a few years, then she replaces it, sometimes changing the pattern to create a whole new look.

 Countertops can be painted to make them look new.
 If the surface is wood or metal, this is a good alternative.
 The paint must be food safe and USDA approved.
 It should be hard enamel, polyurethane, or two-part epoxy.
 If the surface is Formica or other laminated plastic, then the entire top should be replaced.
 Good surface preparation is a must.
 Paint will not stick to Formica or other plastics or finishes so these must be completely removed.

 Painting Countertops: Words of Wisdom